 Falls, and fear of falling, have a significant individual human cost.
-A third of older people treated for hip fracture have not returned return home 120 days after treatment and only 10 per cent describe themselves as freely mobile and moving without aids7.
-For some, it is the event which forces them to move into residential care.
+A third of older people treated for hip fracture have not returned home 120 days after treatment, and only 10 per cent describe themselves as freely mobile and moving without aids.8 For some, it is the event which forces them to move into residential care.
 In addition, vast numbers of people who are injured in falls but don't break their hip need significant treatment and care.

 The total number of Quality Adjusted Life Years (QALYs) lost due to fracture is expected to rise from 158,700 in 2010 to 190,500 in 2025, corresponding to an increase of 20 per cent.
-The cost, including the value of QALYs lost, is estimated to increase from approximately £11.5billion in 2010 to £14bn in 20258.
+The cost, including the value of QALYs lost, is estimated to increase from approximately £11.5billion in 2010 to £14bn in 2025.9

-But cost-saving opportunities have been identified.
-Fixing currently unaddressed falls hazards in the home, for example, would save the NHS in England an estimated £435million9 per year.
+Fortunately cost-saving opportunities have been identified.
+Fixing currently unaddressed falls hazards in the home, for example, would save the NHS in England an estimated $\pounds435$ million10 per year.
+The estimated savings to the NHS in Scotland would be comparatively similar at around $\pounds43$ million per year.